asn10038/W4182-Security-II/project2/Evaluation Report.md

     		...
 ```

-For the server,
+Server code is relatively short and it is also easy to understand.
 We do recommend moving `fuzz.py` to `src/` for better organization.
-Also `src/fuzzer-main.py` does not seem to be needed.
+Also `src/fuzzer-main.py` and `src/server2.py` do not seem to be needed.
 In general, we did not find any reasons to deduct points for this part, so we are assigning a 10.

 ## Part 6: Code Modification

 TODO

+\<comments, reason for point deductions, required code snippets, inputs and outputs to show the
+modifications and that they worked\>